 Such problems clearly have a direct effect on the gameplay.
 Steering becomes a case of trying not to overcompensate too much when slow down occurs.
 While walls, trees, even skyscrapers suddenly appearing in front of your vehicle makes escaping the police or gang members more difficult than it needs to be.

 But it is not all bad.
 There is a great game lurking under this somewhat battered shell if you persevere enough.
 Thankfully there is more variety in the mission objectives than in the first Driver.
 Tanner’s ability to exit the car adds much to the game and the developers have put some thought into altering the game from mere A to B driving.
 Jumping on to a departing ferry, avoiding exploding missiles falling from the back of a van and wrecking a series of enemy vehicles in a very short time limit adds a great deal to the diversity .
 Driver 2 will be bought by many but may disappoint.
 An enjoyable two-player game does make up for some of the technical problems which have failed to be fine tuned before release.
 Yet given the original’s success even Arthur Daley would have little trouble flogging this over hyped vehicle.
-Though Driver 2 can be fun on certain missions the slowdown can spoil the overall experience.
+Though the use of Hay Day diamonds can be fun on certain missions the slowdown can spoil the overall experience.